 The magnificent Katherine Gorge.
 Image: Tourism Northern Territory

--History is in abundance in this region- pan for gold and explore an underground mine in the Battery Hill Mining Centre.
-Visit the Telegraph Station linking Australia to the outside world in 1872.
-Trek to the perilously balanced boulders known as Devils Marbles in the plains south of Tennant Creek and learn about their significance to the traditional owners the Warumungu people.
+- Trek to the perilously balanced boulders known as Devils Marbles in the plains south of Tennant Creek.
+Learn about their significance to the traditional owners, the Warumungu people

-– Stay in Australia’s red heart, in the famous outback town of Alice Springs.
+Stay in the heart of Australia’s outback in the famous town of Alice Springs.
 Here you can bushwalk, 4WD, or join a camel trek across the sand dunes of the Simpson Desert.
-Visit Glen Helen Gorge and see rock wallabies at Simpsons Gap, or bike ride to Simpsons Gap at dawn!
-Discover the amazing Aboriginal art styles along Tanami Track and explore rock art, artifacts and ceremonial sites near St. Teresa.
+Visit Glen Helen Gorge and see rock wallabies at Simpsons Gap, or take a bike ride to Simpsons Gap at dawn!
+Discover the amazing Aboriginal art styles along Tanami Track and explore rock art, artifacts, and ceremonial sites near St. Teresa.